t-g-williams/adaptation_abm/README.md

 Requirements:
 - Python >=3.6
 - Make sure all required packages in the `requirements.txt` file are installed.
-- Create a folder called `code` for the code and a folder called `outputs/` for the outputs to be stored.
+- Create a folder called `code/` for the code and a folder called `outputs/` for the outputs to be stored.

 Navigate to the `code` directory.

+Install required python packages using: `pip install -r requirements.txt` (Note: it is recommended to do this within a "virtual environment", which can be created using `pip install virtualenv` and then `virtualenv venv`, then `source venv/bin/activate` (max/linux) or `venv/Scripts/activate` (windows))

 From the command line, type: